krivard/codalab-worksheets-wiki/Dev_Deploying-CodaLab.md

 1. Navigate to the deploy directory.
     `cd "C:\Users\[USER]\Documents\GitHub\codalab\codalab\codalabtools\deploy"`

 1. Create the Azure virtual machines that will host your deployment.
+This is done once.

+    ```fab config:dev provision:all```

+   Enable CORS for Blob storage

+    ```fab config:dev enable_cors```

+   If using a local MySQL server:

+    ```fab config:dev install_mysql:mysql
-    `fab config:dev provision:all`
+       fab config:dev install_mysql:site_db
+    ```
+   The first command above install MySQL and the second line creates the database for the site.

 1. Deploy to Azure for the first time.
     `fab config:dev build push_build deploy_web supervisor nginx_restart`